 Great ideas are sparked when bright minds converge in innovative spaces.
 We are expanding our physical space to help meet enrollment growth, which has increased more than 100 percent since 2009.
 Investments in our research laboratories and classrooms are a top priority so that our students and faculty can learn, discover, experiment, and prototype in 21st century spaces.

-New Computer Science Building
+New Computer Science Building Heading link

-A new building for the computer science department—currently known as the Computing, Design, Research, and Learning Center (CDRLC)—is slated to open in 2022.
-This 148,000-square-foot building will feature modern, collaborative spaces designed for interdisciplinary activity.
+A new building for the computer science department—currently known as the Computing, Design, Research, and Learning Center (CDRLC)—is slated to open in 2023.
+This 135,000-square-foot building will feature modern, collaborative spaces designed for interdisciplinary activity.
 It will become a prominent fixture along what is becoming the engineering corridor on West Taylor Street, allowing us to accommodate our continued enrollment growth in computer science and to provide the most advanced learning, teaching, and research spaces for our students and faculty.

-High-Bay Structures Laboratory
+High-Bay Structures Laboratory Heading link

 Opened in 2019 as part of the new Engineering Innovation Building, UIC’s High-Bay Structures Laboratory offers a site for large-scale infrastructure testing in the heart of Chicago.